 Important is that the MSC selects EVS only as Target RAN Codec, if the IMS Selected Codec is compatible.
 In order to do that it is indispensable that the MSC knows the IMS Selected Codec.

 Mode Control keeps the active EVS Configurations within this new EVS Framework Configuration, although the IMS Selected Codec is still EVS (br=5.9-128; bw=nb-fb).
 There is no need to modify that from a speech quality point of view.
-Of course, it may happen during the call that the RNC restricts the upper bit rate temporarily due to varying cell load conditions, or the UE goes down in rate due to TX power problems.
+Of course, it may happen during the call that the RNC restricts the upper bit rate temporarily due to varying cell load conditions, or the UE goes down in rate due to TX power problems, see TS 26.454 [10].
 In these cases, the speech quality goes down or up as necessary.
 This is not different to the situation in a pure VoLTE call.
 In all cases the speech quality remains as high as possible.

-Important is that the remote UE receives the necessary CMR, requesting the maximum bit rate and maximum bandwidth, as soon as possible and follows this CMR as soon as possible.
+Important is that the remote UE receives the necessary EVS-CMR, requesting the maximum bit rate and maximum audio bandwidth, as soon as possible and follows this EVS-CMR as soon as possible.
 If done well, it is possible to command the remote EVS client to use EVS modes within the range of the Target RAN Codec long enough before the local UE performs the eSRVCC handover on air.

 This so-called "Pre-SRVCC Mode Control" could be triggered by the ATGW, if the ATGW gets early information about the Target RAN Codec.
 It may also be triggered by the Target MGW, after the ATGW has switched the radio legs.